loganmarchione/docker-speedtest-influxdb/README.md

 ## Explanation

   - This run's Ooka's Speedtest CLI program on an interval, then writes the data to an InfluxDB database (you can later graph this data with Grafana or Chronograf)
   - This does **NOT** use the open-source [speedtest-cli](https://github.com/sivel/speedtest-cli).
-That program uses the Speedtest.net HTTP API, this uses Ookla's official CLI application
+That program uses the Speedtest.net HTTP API.
+This program uses Ookla's official CLI application.
   - ⚠️ Ookla's speedtest application is closed-source (the binary applications are [here](https://bintray.com/ookla)) and Ookla's reasoning is [here](https://www.reddit.com/r/HomeNetworking/comments/dpalqu/speedtestnet_just_launched_an_official_c_cli/f5tm9up/) ⚠️
   - ⚠️ Ookla's speedtest application reports all data back to Ookla ⚠️